Josephson diode and spin-valve effects on the surface of altermagnet CrSb: Samples and technique

 \section{Samples and technique}

-CrSb single crystals were synthesized by reaction of elements.
-Cr (99.996\%) and Sb (99.9999\%) were mixed in the stoichiometric ratio and then heated in an evacuated silica ampule up to 1000$^\circ$C with the rate of 15$^\circ$C/h in a gradient-free furnace.
+CrSb single crystals were synthesized by reaction of pure Cr (99.996\%) and Sb (99.9999\%), which were mixed in the stoichiometric ratio and then heated in an evacuated silica ampule up to 1000$^\circ$C with the rate of 15$^\circ$C/h in a gradient-free furnace.
 The load was held at 1000$^\circ$C for 72 hours and then cooled down slowly (11$^\circ$C/h) to the room temperature.
-The crystals grown are faceted single crystals with the space group $P6_3 /mmc$ No. 194 and the stoichiometric composition, as confirmed by X-ray diffraction analysis, see Fig.~\ref{fig1}.
+The crystals grown are faceted single crystals with the space group $P6_3 /mmc$ No. 194 and the stoichiometric composition, as confirmed by X-ray diffraction analysis, see Fig.~\ref{fig0}.

 The images in Fig.~\ref{fig1}(a) shows schematically sample fabrication.
-CrSb is a three-dimensional altermagnet, so one has to select relatively thick (above 1~$\mu$m) single crystal flakes.
-The desired experimental geometry can not be defined by usual mesa etching for the well-conducting CrSb single crystals.
-Instead, the contacts are formed by pre-defined indium leads pattern on a standard Si/SiO$_2$ substrate.
+The desired experimental geometry is defined by indium leads pattern on a standard Si/SiO$_2$ substrate.
+The 5~$\mu$m wide In leads are separated by 2~$\mu$m intervals, as depicted in Fig.~\ref{fig1} (a).
+They are formed by lift-off technique after thermal evaporation of 100~nm thick In.

-The 5~$\mu$m wide In leads are separated by 2~$\mu$m intervals, as depicted in Fig.~\ref{fig1} (a), they are formed by lift-off technique after thermal evaporation of 100~nm In.
 CrSb single crystal flakes are obtained by mechanical exfoliation.
-We select the most plane-parallel flakes with the $\approx$100~$\mu$m lateral size.
-The chosen flake is placed immediately on the In contact leads.
+CrSb is a three-dimensional altermagnet, therefore, one has to select relatively thick (above 1~$\mu$m) single crystal flakes with $\approx$100~$\mu$m lateral size.
+The selected flake is placed on the In contact leads.
 After initial single-shot pressing by another oxidized silicon substrate, the flake is firmly connected to the In leads.
-This procedure provides transparent In-CrSb junctions (about 1~Ohm normal resistance), stable in different cooling cycles, which has been verified before for a wide range of materials~\cite{inwte1,topojj4,infgt,ingete}.
+This procedure provides Andreev In-CrSb junctions (about 1~Ohm normal resistance), stable in subsequent cooling cycles, which has been verified for a wide range of materials~\cite{inwte1,topojj4,infgt,ingete}.
 As an additional advantage, the In-CrSb interfaces are protected from any contamination by CrSb bulk and the Si/SiO$_2$ substrate.